Skip to content

 name = 'some-python-inputs' # required

-# Environment variables required to run Python collector
+# Environment variables needed to run the Python collector

 #envs = ['LD_LIBRARY_PATH=/path/to/lib:$LD_LIBRARY_PATH',]